rajeshm7910/apigee-hybrid-templates/README.md

 ## Getting Started
 - Keep Key/Certificate pair in config/ directory

 - Edit apigee-cluster.yaml and edit apigee variables.
-These apigee variables are same as overrides.yaml
+These apigee variables are same as overrides.yaml except

+  - *sslKeyPath is key, sslRootCAPath is root and sslCertPath is crt*
+  - *serviceAccount path doesn't need to be set to any values.
+This will be automatically set when hybrid cluster is created*

 ```
 imports: